keikai/doc/dev-ref/Modules.md

 Keikai are separated into several modules, and each modules is packaged into one jar.

 # keikai-ex.jar (required)
-If you use Maven, adding this dependency will automatically includes the following keikai dependancies:
+If you use Maven, adding this dependency will automatically includes the following Keikai dependencies:

 * keikai.jar
 * keikai-model.jar